lordmathis/llamactl/docs/quick-start.md

 Llamactl server listening on 0.0.0.0:8080
 ```

-Copy the **Management API Key** from the terminal - you'll need it to access the web UI.
+Copy the **Management** and **Inference** API Keys from the terminal - you'll need them to access the web UI and make inference requests.

 By default, Llamactl will start on `http://localhost:8080`.